Manohara (film): Release and reception

 Manohara was released on 3 March 1954.
 Ananda Vikatan wrote "Manohara is an example if there is a good script combined with lively dialogues and powerful acting, the public will appreciate and love such films".
 According to historian G. Dhananjayan, the film became a success due to the performances of Ganesan and Kannamba and dialogues by Karunanidhi.
 It was later released in Telugu and Hindi with the same title.
 Jaggayya dubbed his voice for Sivaji Ganesan in Telugu.
-Aatreya wrote dialogues for the Telugu version.
+Aatreya wrote the dialogues for the Telugu version.